RJVB/music-entropy/README.md

 Finds Shannon's relative entropy of .wav files

-For now, only handles stereo, 16-bit sample width .wav files.
+For now, only handles stereo wav files with 16 and 32 bit int or 32 bit float samples.

 Usage
 ------